 Lodged in the specially-built ‘Condemned Cell’ at Shepton Mallet, things looked very bleak indeed, at least until the intervention of a local tradesman, a local dignitary and 33,000 local people.
 Jack Allen was the local baker who started the petition.
 Appalled by the quality of incriminating evidence (more the striking lack thereof) he began collecting signatures.

 This wasn’t unusual in cases involving British condemned inmates and was seldom successful.
-In Leroy Henry’s case it was, especially when in the nearby spa town of Bath Alderman and local Magistrate Sam Day added his voice and signature.
-What resembled ‘Jim Crow Justice’ now became a political and diplomatic football.
+The most important factor deciding clemency for British prisoners was the trial judge’s private recommendation, but Leroy Henry was an American convicted by a military court.
+Britain also hadn’t hanged anyone for rape in over a century.
+In Leroy Henry’s case public campaigning was successful especially when in the nearby spa town of Bath, Alderman and local Magistrate Sam Day added his voice and signature.
+What had resembled ‘Jim Crow Justice’ now became a political and diplomatic football.

 It’s unusual that so high-ranking a figure would personally involve himself in a routine court-martial, or that he took such decisive action.
 It’s especially indicative of the pressure placed on him behind the scenes as Henry was condemned only a few days before June 6, 1944.
 For obvious reasons this was an extra headache on top of the D Day landings that Eisenhower really didn’t need.